atick-faisal/label-studio/docs/source/templates/video_object_detector.md

 #### Use the API to create an export snapshot with interpolation enabled

-You can use the Label Studio API to create an export snapshot with keyframe interpolation enabled.
+You can use the Annotation Hub API to create an export snapshot with keyframe interpolation enabled.

 **Endpoint:**
 ```